I2Djs/I2Djs/README.md

 ### I2dJs - SVG | Canvas | WebGL | PDF

-Integrated-2D - is an Open source Javascript framework for rendering 2D graphics on SVG, Canvas, WebGL and PDF contexts.
-I2D's simple syntax and semantics lets you combine the power of Vector graphics and Bitmap to achieve complex visualizations easily.
+Integrated-2D is an open-source JavaScript framework for rendering 2D graphics in SVG, Canvas, WebGL, and PDF contexts.
+I2D's simple syntax and semantics let you combine the power of Vector graphics and Bitmap to achieve complex visualizations easily.

-I2Djs provides same Application Programming Interface to create and animate elements across different graphic rendering contexts by leveraging their underlying capabilities.
+I2Djs provides the same Application Programming Interface to create and animate elements across different graphic rendering contexts by leveraging their underlying capabilities.
 Developers can make use of I2D's multi-layered contextual approach with capabilities from more than one context seamlessly for creating powerful composite visualizations under a single roof.

 I2D also provides a unique data-driven approach, **join-actions**, for DOM manipulation based on data binding.